Litz-Lab/Scarab-infra/pystats.md

 #### get_experiments
 Arguments: None

-Returns a set of all the names of all the experiments contained in the experiment object
+Returns a list of all the names of all the experiments contained in the experiment object

 #### get_configurations
 Arguments: None

-Returns a set of all the names of all the configurations contained in the experiment object
+Returns a list of all the names of all the configurations contained in the experiment object

 #### get_workloads
 Arguments: None

-Returns a set of all the names of all the workloads contained in the experiment object
+Returns a list of all the names of all the workloads contained in the experiment object

+#### get_stats
+Arguments: None

+Returns a list of all the names of all the stats contained in the experiment object